‘Survivor’ Castaway Ronnie Bardah Dishes On Biggest Mistakes & What Was Lacking From The Premiere

 “I mean, there was a lot of good times, a lot of funny moments.
 But they never showed me really smiling at all.
 I looked pretty menacing and pretty mean to be honest,” he explained to the outlet.

-The Season 39 Premiere of Survivor: Island of the Idols is currently available for streaming via CBS All Access.
+The Season 39 premiere of Survivor: Island of the Idols is currently available for streaming via CBS All Access.